mngz47/mngz47/README.md

 - 👋 Hi, I’m @mngz47
-- 👀 I’m interested in AI
+- 👀 I’m interested in node-js and python machine learning
-- 🌱 I’m currently learning Automation
-- 💞️ I’m looking to collaborate on anything good
+- 🌱 Avoid the obstacle and make it through the 7 stages
 - 📫 How to reach me mngz636@gmail.com

 <!---